Oops and Daisies

 In Praise of Slowing Down

-I’ve been studying a lot about butterflies lately.
+Lately, I’ve been researching butterflies.
 I’ve always been interested in them and how they start as one thing in life and change into another.
 (I also now have some stories in the works about them).

 kids playing